 The similarities end there, in a big way.

-If you choose to donate through an egg bank, however, you don’t need to wait to be matched to a recipient.
+If you choose to donate through an egg bank, you don’t need to wait to be matched to a recipient.
 After you undergo screening and are accepted into the donor egg program, you’ll be able to donate right away.
-The time you spend waiting to cycle in a frozen donor egg program, therefore, can be a few short months, while for a fresh donor egg program it can be a year or more—which also means you’ll be compensated for your time and efforts much quicker by choosing the frozen egg donor route.
+The time you spend waiting to cycle in a frozen donor egg program can be a few short months.
+By comparison in a fresh donor egg program a donor only cycles if she is chosen by a recipient.
+There is no guarantee she will cycle.
+Egg bank donors are reimbursed for their time and efforts much quicker.

-Plus, with Fairfax EggBank, you’ll also be compensated a portion of the overall compensation promise for the time and effort you’ve put into getting the initial testing done, even before you actually donate.
+With Fairfax EggBank, you’ll also be receive incentives for the time and effort you’ve put into getting the initial testing done before you actually donate.

-With the frozen donor egg route, again, there’s no waiting involved when it comes to donating eggs to a frozen donor egg bank.
+As a donor with Fairfax EggBank, there’s no waiting involved when it comes to donating eggs.
 You can get started with the process on your own terms when you’re ready.
 The entire process is planned around you, your body, and your schedule—you can work around your job, class schedule, and other commitments.
 All you need to focus on is your own cycle.

 More couples are choosing frozen donor eggs for the same reasons that appeal to donors: convenience and speed.
 These factors, along with success rates that compare favorably to fresh donor eggs, mean more and more couples are choosing frozen donor egg banks, including Fairfax EggBank.
 Thanks to donors, these couples have stronger options to help them realize their family dreams.